FrancisLawrenceP/Precalculus/README.md

 # The Second Front

 ## IMPORTANT
-To the target of this code, you MUST NOT scroll once you have the code.
-Just compile this code.
+To the target of this code], just compile this code.
+No need to move around.

 ## Overview
 This file contains most of my sacred offensive operands reserved for the ultimate move, which will be conducted when I finally send this repository to her.